 While Kaluuya offers a typical understated intensity, Palmer shines as the ultra-cool front person, talking up her lineage and grooving to “Little” Stevie Wonder’s timeless, 1963 track, “Fingertips – Part 2.”

 “Did you know that the very first assembly of photographs to create a motion picture was a two-second clip of a Black man on a horse?
 And that man is my great great grandfather.”

 It’s a clever way of invoking the oft-ignored history of persons of color in this country.

 “We like to stay that ever since pictures could move, we had skin in the game,” Palmer says around a spin move.

-While things start out fun, the action gets dark when, back at the ranch, the power cuts out.
+While things start out fun, the action gets dark when “Little Stevie” is drowned out to a low, deathly groan when the power’s cut.
 There are few places that feel more ominous than an isolated rural outpost when the lights go out.
 Strange lights on the horizon replace indoor bulbs, portending an invasion as billowing clouds race toward the ranch.

-Nope is scheduled for distribution on July 22.
+Nope is scheduled for the big screen on July 22.
 Produced by Universal Pictures, there are, so far, no official releases regarding the sci-fi horror flick’s streaming availability.